planetlabs/planet-client-python/CONTRIBUTING.md

 ##### Alternative to YAPF

 YAPF is not required to follow the style and formatting guidelines.
-You can perform all formatting on your own using the linting output as a guild.
+You can perform all formatting on your own using the linting output as a guide.
 Painful, maybe, but possible!

 ## Testing